-In order to preserve consistency of the updates, a timestamping mechanism is used.
+In order to preserve consistency of the updates, we use a timestamping mechanism based on synchronized clocks in the EBs.
 An update message holds a timestamp of the update time.
 Before the table update, the EB validates that the received message timestamp is newer than the last time the entry was updated.
 Each table entry update refreshes its recently used timestamp.
 When the table fills up, the oldest entry is cleared from the table.

-Inconsistency of the information in the tables may still occur with the push variant.
+Inconsistency of the information in the resolution tables may still occur with the push variant.
 It can happen if the message arrival fails, or if the table is filled up.
 To overcome this inconsistency, the pull update mechanism is still preserved in the push variant.
-If an entry that was previously removed is required for a resolution, a resolution request is broadcast to all the other EBs.
+If the requested entry is missing from the resolution table in the EB, a resolution request is broadcasted to all the other EBs.